xaviermignot/xaviermignot.github.io/_drafts/terraform-vs-bicep.md

 Refactoring Bicep code is simpler, the same kind of action will not impact your Azure resources.

 #### Behavior regarding outside changes
+Generally Bicep is more tolerant to changes made by other actors.
+By actors I mean humans using the portal or other services working in the background.

 #### Storing non-resources stuff
 Another feature the state brings is the ability to store resources that don't exist in the infrastructure.
 For instance the [random](https://registry.terraform.io/providers/hashicorp/random/latest/docs) provider generates random values (GUIDs, passwords, pet names, etc.).
 Each value is stored as a resource in the state, so the values are re-used by the upcoming runs until the resources are destroyed.